 - hate mail

 Race and Religious Hate Crime

-Racist and religious crime is particularly hurtful to victims as they are being targeted solely because of their personal identity: their actual or perceived racial or ethnic origin, belief or faith.
-These crimes can happen randomly or be part of a campaign of continued harassment and victimisation.
+Racist and religious crime, based on someone's actual or perceived racial or ethnic origin, belief or faith, can be particularly hurtful to victims.
+These crimes can happen as a one-off or be part of a campaign of continued harassment and victimisation.

 - CPS Policy on Prosecuting Racist & Religious Hate crimes - The Crown Prosecution Service sets out their policy and provides further information.